FAIRmat-NFDI/nomad-unisyscat-plugin/docs/how_to/use_this_plugin.md

 # How to Use This Plugin

 This plugin can be used in a NOMAD Oasis installation.

-## Add This Plugin to Your NOMAD installation

-Read the [NOMAD plugin documentation](https://nomad-lab.eu/prod/v1/staging/docs/plugins/plugins.html#add-a-plugin-to-your-nomad) for all details on how to deploy the plugin on your NOMAD instance.
+Check the tips in [Install this plugin](install_this_plugin.md) for details.

+Once the Oasis is deployed, you can generate different entries as shown below.

 ## Add new sample entries
 <iframe src="https://scribehow.com/embed/Upload_custom_data_entry_with_specific_schema_in_NOMAD_Oasis__mRg47mlZSpOSQ5G_HFlq7A" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

-## Add instrument data entry
+## Add instrument entry
 <iframe src="https://scribehow.com/embed/Create_a_Custom_Instrument_Schema_in_Nomad_Oasis__-RkLffMjT22hj9BAipE1KQ" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

 ## Add measurement entry